nickyreinert/wordCloud-for-Wordpress/README.md

-# WordPress WordCloud
+# WP WordCloud
-A plugin for Wordpress to display cloud words in pages and posts.
+A plugin for Wordpress to display cloud words on post and pages.
+The supported sources are:

+1. a list of counted words provided in the backend area or
+2. a text field on the frontend, where the visitor can paste text, that will be counted.

+You can paste text to the textfield on the frontend or take a picture with your device.
+Using the Tesseract-Library the text on the image will be recognized (OCR) and words will be counted.

+## The shortcode
+The shortcode to activate the word cloud is [wp-word-cloud].
+You can put multiple word clouds to a page / post, but you always have to provide an unique id.

+## The settings
+The plugin comes with a couple of default settings.
+You can edit those settings in the backend:

+wordCloud/wp-admin/options-general.php?page=wp-word-cloud

+If you pass the setting name to the shortcode, you can overwrite the setting for each implementation, e.g:

+The global default setting min-word-length is 2.
+If you want to add a word cloud the minimum word length is 5, you use the shortcode like that:

+[wp-word-cloud id="my-word-cloud" min-word-length=5]

+The following settings are currently supported:

+### source (parameter)
+Define the source of the word cloud.
+Valid parameters are:
+1. edit-field - an edit field on the frontend
+2. custom-field - a custom field in the backend
+3. sql - a database table

+### source-definition (string)
+If source=custom-field, this points the unique Id of the custom field.
+If source=sql, this value contains the SQL query.

+### count-words (boolean)
+If the source does contain a raw text, set this parameter to 1 to count the words.

+*This does not work if OCR is enabled*

+### enable-ocr (boolean)
+If you enable this, your site visitor can use the devices camera to take a picture of a document.
+The text on the document will be recognized with OCR and used for the word cloud.

+*this only works when source=edit-field*

+### ocr-hint-fadeout (integer)
+How long will the OCR hint message be displayed (in milliseconds).

+### ocr-hint (boolean)
+The text that will be display over the video stream to tell the visitor, how he triggers the OCR process.

+### min-word-length (boolean)
+If you want the script to count the words, this defines the minimum lenght of words.
+If a word has less chars, it will be ignored.

+### min-word-occurence (boolean)
+What is the threshold at which the word will be visible in the word cloud.

+### black-list (string)
+A list of words, separated with a space, that will be ignored when you choose to count words.

+### enable-black-list (boolean)
+Use the above mentioned black list.

+### enable-custom-black-list (boolean)
+Allow the visitor on the frontend to click words to remove them.

+### persistent-custom-black-list (boolean)
+If enabled, the custom black list will not be removed if the user pastes new content to the text area.

+### ignore-chars (regular expression)
+A list of chars to ignore, when counting words of a text.

+### grid-size (integer)
+Margin between words.

+### font-family (string)
+CSS-like definition of the font-family.

-This plugin allowsy you to use shortcodes in pages and posts to create word clouds based on a list of counted words or a given text.
+This plugin allows you to use shortcodes in pages and posts to create word clouds based on a list of counted words or a given text.
 The words will be rendered into a canvas.
 Based on their occurrences the size and color changes.
 This plugin is based on the great wordList2-library by timdream: https://github.com/timdream/wordcloud2.js

 The wordlist you provide to this plugin contains a simple list with two columns: The first column is the word, the second column contains the occurence of this word.